Why You Need Cold Email Marketing

 In short, email isn’t dead.
 To launch an effective cold email outreach campaign, check out these 8 tips for converting leads.

-1. Nail the Email from Subject Line to Close
+1. Nail the Email Subject Line & Close

 Your subject line can influence whether a prospect opens your first email and every subsequent email thereafter.